MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 ### Automated backups

-After your databases are replicated to your managed instance, they're automatically backed up to your Azure Blob Storage account with Azure Backup.
+After your databases are replicated to your Azure SQL Managed Instance, they're automatically backed up with Azure Backup.
 You can reduce your on-premises management and operation costs while enjoying the reliability of Azure Backup for your replicated databases.
 You can then perform a [point-in-time restore](point-in-time-restore.md) of your replicated database to any SQL Managed Instance deployment in the same region, as with any other [automated backup](automated-backups-overview.md).

 ### Disaster recovery